-Charter Communications, Inc. 400 Atlantic Street, 10th Floor Stamford, CT 06901 Attn: Corporate Secretary

-The Corporate Secretary will summarize all correspondence received, subject to the standards below, and periodically forward summaries to the board.
+Charter Communications, Inc. 400 Atlantic Street Stamford, CT 06901 Attn: Corporate Secretary The Corporate Secretary will summarize all correspondence received, subject to the standards below, and periodically forward summaries to the board.
 Members of the board may at any time request copies of any such correspondence.
 Communications may be addressed to the attention of the board, a standing committee of the board, or any individual member of the board or a committee.
 Communication that is primarily commercial in nature, relates to an improper or irrelevant topic, or requires investigation to verify its content may not be forwarded.

-2012 Director Compensation
+2013 Director Compensation

-The non-employee director compensation package in effect for 2012 includes an annual retainer of \$90,000 in cash and an annual award of \$90,000 in restricted stock.
-In addition to the annual retainer, under the non-employee director compensation plan, the Audit Committee chair receives \$20,000 per year, the Compensation and Benefits Committee chair receives \$10,000 per year, and the chair of the Nominating and Corporate Governance Committee receives \$10,000 per year.
-Each Audit Committee member (including the chair) receives \$20,000 per year, each Compensation and Benefits Committee member (including the chair) receives \$15,000 per year and each Nominating and Corporate Governance Committee member (including the chair) receives \$10,000 per year.
+The non-employee director compensation package in effect for 2013 included an annual retainer of \$90,000 in cash in effect for the first quarter and a portion of the second.
+The annual retainer was increased to \$100,000 in cash which took effect in the second quarter and continuing in effect for the remainder of 2013.
+The package also included an annual award of \$130,000 in restricted stock for all non-employee directors (except the chairman of the board) and an annual award of \$280,000 in restricted stock for the chairman of the board.
+In addition, in 2013, the board of directors approved an option for non-employee directors to elect to receive equity in lieu of their annual cash retainer.
+Mr. Jacobson was the only director that elected this option for 2013.
+In addition to these annual retainers, under the non-employee director compensation plan, the Audit Committee chair receives \$20,000 per year, the Compensation and Benefits Committee chair receives \$10,000 per year, and the chair of the Nominating and Corporate Governance Committee receives \$10,000 per year.
+Each Audit Committee member (including the chair) receives \$15,000 per year and each Nominating and Corporate Governance Committee member (including the chair) receives \$15,000 per year and each Nominating and Corporate Governance Committee member (including the chair) receives \$15,000 per year and each Nominating and Corporate Governance Committee member (including the chair) receives \$15,000 per year.

 Messrs.
-Glatt and Parker (as to Apollo Management, L.P.); Messrs.
-Karsh and Lee (as to Oaktree Capital Management, L.P.) and Mr. Marcus (as to Crestview Partners, L.P.) each requested that all cash compensation they received for their participation on Charter's board of directors or committees of the board be paid directly to their respective employers in accordance with their internal policies.
+Glatt and Parker (as to Apollo Management, L.P.) and Messrs.
+Karsh and Lee (as to Oaktree Capital Management, L.P.), who each served until their resignations on May 1, 2013, and Mr. Marcus (as to Crestview Partners, L.P.), who served until his resignation on November 8, 2013, each requested that all cash compensation they received for their participation on Charter's board of directors or committees of the board be paid directly to their respective employers in accordance with their internal policies.
+In accordance with the Liberty Media Stockholder's Agreement, Messrs.
+Maffei and Malone do not receive any cash or equity compensation in connection with their respective board or committee service.

-Directors who are employees do not receive additional compensation for board of directors' participation.
-Mr. Rutledge, Charter's President, CEO and board member, was the only current director who was also an employee during 2012.
+Directors who are employees also do not receive additional compensation for board participation.
+Mr. Rutledge, Charter's President, CEO and board member, was the only current director who was also an employee during 2013.

-The following table sets forth information regarding the compensation to those non-employee members of the board of directors listed below for services rendered for the fiscal year ended December 31, 2012.
+The following table sets forth information regarding the compensation to those non-employee members of the board of directors listed below for services rendered for the fiscal year ended December 31, 2013.